 - Daily contact and telephone numbers of those who need to be contacted in an emergency or for any other concerns.
-E.g. name of young person, name of parent or carer or key worker in children's home. - Who holds parental responsibility (PR) for the child? - Share Child Protection / disability information if appropriate (if not appropriate to share, indicate the confidential nature of the information) - Relevant health information - Baseline information, attainment, progress and all test/assessment results. - Named officers in the LA regarding exclusion issues, attendance issues and transition issues. - The child is entitled to decide who attends their Children in Care Statutory Reviews (6 monthly); if school do not attend they need to submit a quality written report that promotes the continuity and stability of their personal education plan. - Participate in appropriate termly DT training or induction training and joint agency training with The Virtual school - there is a requirement to attend in line with annual safeguarding return the \$175/157 - If there are safeguarding concerns for a Child in Care, contact and advice should be sought from Education Safeguarding team and MARU (Multi-agency referral unit) - 6.
-GOVERNORS - what every Designated Governor for CIC should know: - Number of CIC on school roll - Number of CIC with up to date PEPs - Overall attainment & progress of CIC in the school / performance compared to peers and national - Number of CIC with SEN and statements / EHC Plans level of support in place - Authorised and unauthorised absence levels of CIC - Number of CIC who have been excluded in previous 12 months - How LA supports educational achievement of CIC - Use of Pupil premium plus spend and impact on attainment - The Governing body should ensure the DT has opportunity to attend training. - School staff and governors are aware of the 'Promoting the education of looked after children', July 2014 DfE
+E.g. name of young person, name of parent or carer or key worker in children's home. - Who holds parental responsibility (PR) for the child - Share Child Protection / disability information if appropriate (if not appropriate to share, indicate the confidential nature of the information) - Relevant health information - Baseline information, attainment, progress and all test/ assessment results. - Named officers in the LA with regard to exclusion issues, attendance issues and transition issues. - The child is entitled to decide who attends their Children in Care Statutory Reviews; if school do not attend they need to submit a quality written report that promotes the continuity and stability of their personal education plan. - Participate in appropriate termly DT training or induction training and joint agency training with The Virtual school - there is a requirement to attend in line with annual safeguarding return the S175/157 - If there are safeguarding concerns for a Child in Care, contact and advice should be sought from Cornwall / Devon Education Safeguarding teams and MARU (Multiagency referral unit) or MASH (Multi-agency safeguarding hub)

+LOCAL GOVERNORS\- what every Designated Local Governor for CIC should know:

-- There is a duty on local authorities to promote the educational achievement of Children in Care, under Section 52 of the Children's Act 2004 (remains in place despite Act updates) - There is a dedicated Governor or committee to champion and monitor the work of the school in supporting its Children in Care as a part of a larger group of vulnerable children - Take a proactive approach in co-operating with, and supporting, the relevant Local Authority regarding the education of Children in Care attending their school - Designated teachers and staff are aware of and enabled to carry out their responsibilities effectively with the full support of the head teacher
+- Number of CIC on school roll - Number of CIC with up to date PEPs - Overall attainment & progress of CIC in the school / performance compared to peers and national - Number of CIC with SEN and statements/ EHC Plans- level of support in place - Authorised and unauthorised absence levels of CIC - Number of CIC who have been excluded in previous 12 months - How LA supports educational achievement of CIC - Use of Pupil premium plus spend and impact on attainment - The Local Governing body at each school within the MAT should ensure the DT has opportunity to attend training. - School staff and governors are aware of the 'Promoting the education of looked after children', July 2014 DfE - There is a duty on local authorities to promote the educational achievement of Children in Care, under Section 52 of the Children's Act 2004 (still remains in place despite Act updates) - There is a dedicated Local Governor or committee to champion and monitor the work of the school in supporting its Children in Care as a part of a larger group of vulnerable children - Take a proactive approach in co-operating with, and supporting, the relevant Local Authority with regard to the education of Children in Care attending their school - Designated teachers and staff are aware of and enabled to carry out their responsibilities effectively with the full support of the head teacher/head of school

-7. Whole school approach:
+Whole school approach: